DIFER: Differentiable Automated Feature Engineering: Introduction

 In this paper, we address the AutoFE problem from a different perspective and propose the first gradient-based approach called \nfo{} (DIfferentiable automated Feature EngineeRing).
-Specifically, we leverage an encoder-predictor-decoder framework as a feature optimizer.
-Instead of searching in the discrete space, the features are first encoded into a continuous vector space.
-Thus, constructing better features is equivalent to generating better embedding in the continuous vector space.
-Then, the predictor takes the feature embedding as input, predicts its performance score, and directly optimizes the embedding by gradient descent along the score direction.
-The optimized embedding is further decoded as the better feature in the discrete space.
-Furthermore, based on the feature optimizer, we employ a feature evolution method to search for better features iteratively.
+We first propose an evolutionary framework to generate better features iteratively.
+Then, in each feature evolution step, we propose a tree-like structure called \emph{parse tree} to represent constructed features flexibly, and leverage a feature optimizer based on the encoder-predictor-decoder.
+Specifically, instead of searching in the discrete feature space, the encoder maps the traversal string of the parse tree into a continuous vector space.
+Constructing a better feature is equivalent to generating better embedding in the continuous vector space.
+The following predictor takes the feature embedding as input, predicts its performance score, and directly optimizes the embedding by gradient ascent along the score direction.
+The optimized embedding is further decoded as a better feature in the discrete space.

 Extensive experimental results on both classification and regression tasks reveal that \nfo{} is not only effective but also efficient.
-Compared to the state-of-the-art AutoFE approach, \nfo{} achieves better performance on 20 out of 23 datasets with 40 times fewer feature evaluations.
-Moreover, \nfo{} can be effective no matter what machine learning algorithm is used.
+Compared to the SOTA approach, \nfo{} achieves better performance on 22 out of 25 datasets with 40 times fewer feature evaluations.
+Moreover, \nfo{} can be effective when using different machine learning algorithms.

-To summarize, our main contributions can be highlighted as follows: \begin{itemize} \item We introduce a novel feature optimizer based on the encoder-predictor-decoder framework for differentiable automated feature engineering.
-To our best knowledge, \nfo{} is the first differentiable AutoFE method. \item Based on the feature optimizer, we propose a feature evolution method to search for better features iteratively. \item Extensive experimental results on a variety of tasks demonstrate that \nfo{} outperforms the state-of-the-art AutoFE approach in terms of both model performance and computational efficiency. \end{itemize}
+To summarize, our main contributions can be highlighted as follows: \begin{itemize}[topsep=0.4ex,parsep=0ex] \item We propose a feature evolution framework to search for better features iteratively. \item To represent constructed features, we design the \emph{parse tree} structure, which is more flexible and expressive than the commonly-used sequence representation. \item We introduce a novel feature optimizer based on the encoder-predictor-decoder for feature evolution and thus can achieve differentiable AutoFE.
+To our best knowledge, \nfo{} is the first differentiable AutoFE method. \item Extensive experimental results on a variety of tasks demonstrate that \nfo{} outperforms the state-of-the-art AutoFE approach in terms of both model performance and computational efficiency. \end{itemize}

-\section{Related Work}
+\section{Related work}